Open Source Summit North America

 • Clare Dillon headshot

-Clare Dillon is an open source and InnerSource advocate and is currently part of the organizing team of CURIOSS, a community for university and research institution OSPOs.
-Alongside her work at CURIOSS, Clare is a member of the Lero (Science Foundation Ireland Research Centre for Software) OSPO team.
+Clare Dillon is an open source and InnerSource advocate and currently works with CURIOSS, a community for university and research institution OSPOs.
+Clare is also a researcher with Lero, the Science Foundation Ireland Research Centre for Software and a member of Lero’s OSPO team.
 From 2021-2023, Clare served as the inaugural Executive Director of InnerSource Commons, a global non-profit foundation supporting open collaboration methods in corporate software development.
 In 2021, Clare co-founded Open Ireland Network, a community for those interested in advancing open source at a national level in Ireland.
+Clare is a qualified coach and frequently speaks on topics relating to open collaboration and the future of work.

-• Steve Fenton headshot
+• Darrell Flewell headshot

-• Fabiano Fidêncio headshot
+• David Leach headshot

 • Dawn Foster headshot